Localization, Convexity, and Star Aggregation: Applications

-To illustrate, we will prove Proposition \ref{thm:example-logistic} on logistic regression, where \citet{pmlr-v35-hazan14a} showed that improper learning is in fact necessary for fast rates.
-This setting was previously considered by \cite{foster_logistic_2018}, whose results fall neatly into the aforementioned recipe: the mixed prediction corresponding to an exponentially weighted average is simply another estimator taking values in the convex hull of $\c L$.
-When $\vp$ is onto, these can be turned into improper predictors under $ \psi^{[\vp]}$.
+To illustrate, we will derive our quoted bound \eqref{logistic-bound} for logistic regression.
+In this setting, \citet{pmlr-v35-hazan14a} showed that improper learning is necessary for fast rates with sub-exponential dependence on the predictor norm, $B$.
+This was achieved by \cite{foster_logistic_2018}, whose results fall neatly into the aforementioned recipe: they propose a mixed prediction corresponding to an exponentially weighted average, which is simply another estimator that takes values in the convex hull of $\c L$.

-In order to consider classes not bounded away from $0$, where the improvement is most dramatic, we will need to replace $\c L$ by the $\delta$-regularization $\c L_\d = (1 -\d) \c L + \d$.
-The approximation error can be controlled as follows. \begin{restatable}[\citet{foster_logistic_2018}]{lem}{logapprox} For all $f$ and $\d \in (0,1/2]$, the excess risk relative to $\c L_\d$ satisfies
+For classes not bounded away from $0$, where the improvement is most dramatic, we need to replace $\c L$ by the $\delta$-regularization $\c L_\d = (1 -\d) \c L + \d$.
+The approximation error is controlled as follows. \begin{restatable}[\citet{foster_logistic_2018}]{lem}{logapprox} For all $f$ and $\d \in (0,1/2]$, the excess risk relative to $\c L_\d$ satisfies

 \end{restatable}